Suggested Program of Study

 and religion, anthropology, health sciences, law, and other disciplines that appeal

 to students' needs and interests.
 These vary each semester.

 - Upper Level Electives and Upper Level Perspectives may be taken along with the RN

 to BSN blocks or during a semester on their own.

 - WCU requires at least one of the WCU upper-level electives to be designated as an

 " Upper-Level Perspective" elective unless student possesses an approved BA, AA or AS degree.

-have permission from the Program Director.
+Block unless they have permission from the Program Director.

 practicums: Leadership and community health